Skip to main content

 Park roads can be substantially damaged or closed after heavy rain.
 Conditions can change rapidly.
 Seek local knowledge of road conditions before travelling.

 The North/South Track through the park has long, deep wash outs.
-Travel at safe speed.
+Travel at a safe speed.
 Some sections are quite sandy, particularly crossing Rudall River.

 The Little Sandy Desert is to the south-west, and the Great Sandy Desert to the north-east.
 There is a central belt of stony hills and undulating plains.
 The main vehicle access, known as the Telfer-Talwana Track, or the Kintyre track, crosses the park from north to south.
 Other tracks run east and west of the Rudall River Crossing, but their condition is poor and driving them is not recommended.